INWTlab/r-docker/README.md

 bring R applications into production.
 If you need a clean docker container for your own application you do *not* start from here: go to https://hub.docker.com/u/rocker/ which is also the place from where we started.
-And should anybody of you read this: Thanks!
+And should anybody of you read this: Thank you so much!
 Great work!

 The container from this project can be found at: